UPPMAX/HPC-python/docs/day2/big_data.rst

 .. admonition:: Meta data
-   :class: dropdown

    Metadata consists of various information about the data.
 Different types of data may have different metadata conventions.

+   .. admonition:: more
+      :class: dropdown

       - In Earth and Environmental science, there are widespread robust practices around metadata.
 For NetCDF files, metadata can be embedded directly into the data files.
 The most common metadata convention is Climate and Forecast (CF) Conventions, commonly used with NetCDF data.

       - When it comes to data storage, there are many types of storage formats used in scientific computing and data analysis.
 There isn’t one data storage format that works in all cases, so choose a file format that best suits your data.

 .. admonition:: CSV (comma-separated values)

    Key features

        Type: Text format